W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 The best defence, as always, is not to attack another’s position, but rather to protect the truth.
 ²It is unwise to accept any concept if you have to invert a whole frame of reference in order to justify the concept.
 ³The procedure of inverting a whole frame of reference is painful in the procedure’s minor applications and genuinely tragic on a wider scale.
-⁴Persecution frequently results in an attempt to ‘justify’ the terrible misperception that God God’s Self persecuted God’s Own Son on behalf of salvation.
+⁴Persecution frequently results in an attempt to “justify’ the terrible misperception that God God’s Self persecuted God’s Own Son on behalf of salvation.
 ⁵The very words are meaningless.
 ⁶It has been particularly difficult to overcome the terrible misperception because, although the error itself is no harder to correct than any other error, many have been unwilling to give it the error up in view of its [error’s] prominent value as a defence.
 ⁷In milder forms a parent says, “Beating a child hurts me more than it hurts you”, and feels exonerated in beating a child.
 ⁸Can you believe our Father really thinks attack can be justified?
 ⁹It is so essential that all thinking that attack can be justified be dispelled, that we must be sure that nothing of this kind of thinking remains in your mind.
-¹⁰I was not ‘punished’ because *you* were bad.
+¹⁰I was not “punished’ because *you* were bad.
 ¹¹The wholly benign lesson the Atonement teaches is lost if the wholly benign lesson of the Atonement is tainted with the kind of distortion attack can be justified in any form.
 :::